 Employees should obtain prior authorization for all travel from their department head.

 Travelers should make reservations as early as possible to take advantage of advance purchase discounts.
-Travelers' departments may make their own travel arrangements for air and rail travel, lodging, and car rentals (see Car Rental Policy) and rail travel reservations, or they may book reservations through a travel agency, such as Milne Travel in Barre, VT.
+Travelers' departments may make their own travel arrangements for air and rail travel, lodging, and car rentals (see Car Rental Policy) and rail travel reservations, or they may book reservations through a travel agency, such as Accent Travel in Williston, VT.
 Unless there are unusual extenuating circumstances, the least expensive means for securing travel reservations should be used.